tomatyss/notter/docs/README.md

 - [**Note Linking Documentation**](./note-linking.md) - Comprehensive guide to creating and using links between notes.
 - [**Tag Filtering Documentation**](./tag-filtering.md) - Guide to using tags to organize and filter your notes.
 - [**Find and Replace Documentation**](./find-replace.md) - Instructions for using the find and replace functionality within notes.
+- [**Zettelkasten Subnotes Documentation**](./zettelkasten-subnotes.md) - Guide to hierarchical note organization using the Zettelkasten method.

 ### For Developers